GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 GNSS Signal Considerations

-If the number of satellite constellations visible is less than four, then the GNSS module will experience unstable satellite reception.
-If more than four satellites are seen in a constellation but no GNSS signal is received, then this can be due to poor signal health.
+If the number of satellite constellations visible is less than four, then the GNSS module experiences unstable satellite reception.
+If more than four satellites are detected in a constellation but no GNSS signal is received, then poor signal health is likely the issue.
 Reposition the AP within the floor plan to improve the GNSS module’s line of sight to the sky.

 Note: Satellite distribution plays a critical role in the AFC location process.
 Better accuracy is achieved when satellites are widely distributed rather than clustered together.
-While satellite distribution cannot be influenced, the satellite lock can be improved by installing the GNSS module with a wider view of the sky.
+While satellite distribution cannot be influenced, installing the GNSS module with a broader view of the sky improves the satellite lock.

-When conducting the preliminary site assessment, it is important to consider potential sources of interference in the environment.
-Transmit and receive radio signals are susceptible to RF obstructions and common sources of interference that can reduce or reflect satellite signals the GNSS module is able to receive.
+When conducting the preliminary site assessment, it is essential to consider potential sources of interference in the environment.
+Transmit and receive radio signals are susceptible to RF obstructions and common sources of interference that can reduce or reflect satellite signals the GNSS module can receive.

-Select install locations away from metal obstructions such as heating and air-conditioning ducts, large ceiling trusses, building superstructures, and major power cabling runs.
+Select install locations away from metal obstructions such as heating and air-conditioning ducts, large ceiling trusses, building superstructures, and significant power cabling runs.

-For indoor GNSS deployments, building glass with UV filtering film will completely block the GPS signal from reaching the module.
-In such cases where the signal is significantly degraded, you can improve GNSS reception by attaching the CW-ANT-GPS1-M-00 external antenna to the GNSS module.
+Building glass with UV filtering film completely blocks the GPS signal from reaching the module for indoor GNSS deployments.
+In cases where the signal is significantly degraded, you can improve GNSS reception by attaching the CW-ANT-GPS1-M-00 external antenna to the GNSS module.

 CW-ANT-GPS1-M00 Overview